LukeKenTeam/LukeKen3D/docs/GUIDELINES.md

 Please inform us by reporting this as issue request on our GitHub tracker, which will enable us to promptly address and rectify any potential licensing discrepancies.
 Your proactive involvement plays a crucial role in maintaining the integrity of our project and sustaining its open nature.

+By following these guidelines of the Luke Ken 3D project, This would help stay close to it's goals.
 Thank you for your cooperation and support in making Luke Ken 3D a truly open-source endeavor.